 Food for Fitness

 Drink filtered water.
 Water helps remove metabolic wastes (toxins) and will provide you with more energy for your activities.
 Aim for two to three litres per day.
+Also healthy food is important for your pets as well, give your dog the best calming treats for dogs amazon.

 Avoid sugar.
 Not only will sugar keep you fat, it can also set you up for sickness.
 Try the sweetness of stevia, a natural herb found in your local health food store.
 Stevia will keep your blood sugar stable while aiding in fat loss.